Whojohn/log_demo/README.md

 # log_demo
-This is a demo about log which include log collect Agent，Server .
+This is a demo about log which include log collection Agent，Server .
 Feature :
-1 Hard link promise agent collect the log untill all log collect finish .
+1 Hard link promise agent collect the log untill all log collection finish .
-2 Sync write collection's offset promise agent recover from the lastest collection step .
+2 Sync write collection's offset promise that agent recover from the lastest collection step .
 V1.1 new feature:
 1 Optimize the network part to improve the performance.
 2 Server log demo collect all logs into one file to using sequential write so that improve the performance.